-- Most professional organizations have ethical guidelines or codes to govern the activities of their members. - The failure of members to adhere to these Codes or guidelines can result in sanctions up to and including termination from the organization. - Society of Financial Examiners (SOFE) - Insurance Regulatory Examiners Society (IRES) - Chartered Property Casualty Underwriters (CPCU) - State Bar Associations (ABA) - American Institute of CPAs (AICPA)
+- Most professional organizations have ethical guidelines or codes to govern the activities of their members. - The failure of members to adhere to these Codes or guidelines can result in sanctions up to and including termination from the organization. - Chartered Property Casualty Underwriters (CPCU) - State Bar Associations (ABA) - American Institute of CPAs (AICPA)